kool-engine/kool/README.md

 I also have a few demos in place (roughly in order of creation; once loaded, you can also switch between them via the hamburger button in the upper left corner):
-- [Physics - Constraints](https://fabmax.github.io/kool/kool-js/?demo=phys-constraints): A slightly more sophisticated
+- [Physics - Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): A slightly more sophisticated
   physics demo consisting of a chain running over two gears.
-Uses a lot of multi / compound shapes and revolute / hinge constraints.
+Uses a lot of multi / compound shapes and revolute / hinge joints.
 Unfortunately, with ammo.js, chain segments sometimes are a bit sticky, which makes the chain a little wobbly (the JVM / JBullet version runs smoother but wobbles more at standstill).
 - [Physics - Collision](https://fabmax.github.io/kool/kool-js/?demo=physics): The obligatory box collision physics demo.
 Based on bullet physics (via [ammo.js](https://github.com/kripken/ammo.js/) on javascript / [JBullet](http://jbullet.advel.cz/)